ibm-cloud-docs/vpc-resiliency/networking-architecture.md

 | 2.2                                                            | Certificate Management         | - Protect secrets through their entire lifecycle and secure them using access control measures         | Secrets Manager BYO Certificate Manager                                                           | Secrets Manager                                | IBM Secrets Manager creates, leases, and centrally manages secrets used by IBM Cloud Services or customer applications.
 Secrets are stored in a dedicated instance of Secrets Manager and can be encrypted using any of IBM Cloud Key Management Services. |
 {: caption="Table 4.
 Key management architecture decisions" caption-side="bottom"}

-# Service management architecture decisions
+## Service management architecture decisions
 {: #service}

+The following sections summarize the service management architecture decisions for resilient solutions on IBM Cloud VPC infrastructure.

-## Monitoring architecture decisions
+### Monitoring architecture decisions
 {: #monitoring}

 | No. | Architecture Decision | Requirement | Alternative | Decision | Rationale |